 Following completion of the examination, the student will be asked to leave the room and the Supervisory Committee may then engage in discussion regarding the student's exam performance.
-The student should leave their M.S. defense paperwork, which includes the Master's Thesis Final Examination Results, the Master's Thesis Final Examination Rubric, and the Thesis Approval Signature forms (GAO provides these forms to the student when they collect their MS defense paperwork).
+The student should leave their M.S. defense paperwork, which includes the Master's Thesis Final Examination Rubric, and the Thesis Approval Signature forms (GAO provides these forms to the student when they collect their MS defense paperwork).